Interview – Orion of Behemoth & Vesania

 5-behemoth-28

 CrypticRock.com – You have been involved in Metal/Rock for nearly two decades.
-Tell us a little bit about what the journey has been like for you thus far as a part of the Extreme Metal scene.
+Tell us a little bit about your journey thus far in the Extreme Metal scene.

-Orion – As you said, it has been almost fifteen, twenty years.
-I started with Vesania, that was my very first band that I still continue to contribute to today.
-Then I joined Behemoth and that is how the story started for me, with me being a professional musician.
-I always wanted to do it when I was a kid, but that was only a dream for me and somehow I made it true.
-I am very happy about the position I have now and I truly appreciate everything that has happened.
-At the same time, I feel that I have earned it because it took me, actually, a lifetime to make it to where I am now.
+Orion – As you said, it has been almost fifteen or twenty years.
+I started with Vesania, which was my very first band, and I still continue to contribute to it today.
+Then I joined Behemoth, and that is how the story started for me, with me being a professional musician.
+I always wanted to do it when I was a kid, but that was only a dream for me, and somehow, I made it true.
+I am very happy about the position I have now, and I truly appreciate everything that has happened.
+At the same time, I feel that I have earned it because it took me, actually, a lifetime, to make it to where I am now.
 It has been a great journey, a great time, and a good life.
 I plan to continue on for as long as I can.

-CrypticRock.com – That is great to hear and it certainly is special to live out of your dreams.
-Being a part of numerous projects, you joined up with Behemoth over a decade ago, and during that time the band really has gone on to great international success.
+CrypticRock.com – That is great to hear, and it certainly is special to live out your dreams.
+You joined Behemoth over a decade ago, having worked on numerous projects.
+During that time, the band really went on to great international success.
 How did it come about that you were asked to join Behemoth?

 Orion – We knew each other before I joined the band.
-Their former Bass player, a guy called Novy (Marcin “Novy” Nowak), had planned on leaving because he got a better offer, at least that is what it was to him back in the days from Vader.
+Their former bass player, a guy called Novy (Marcin “Novy” Nowak), had planned on leaving because he got a better offer.
+At least, that was what it was to him back in the days of Vader.
 So he just told the guys that he was going to be leaving.
 They told me, and I just jumped in.
-That was when Behemoth was still touring for the Zos Kia Cultus (Here and Beyond) (2002) album and then right after a few shows I had done with them, we started writing for Demigod (2004).
-Actually Havoc ( former Behemoth guitarist) felt burnt out with what he was doing in Behemoth and his plan was to leave as well.
+That was when Behemoth was still touring for the Zos Kia Cultus (Here and Beyond) (2002) album, and then right after a few shows I had done with them, we started writing for Demigod (2004).
+Actually, Havoc ( former Behemoth guitarist) felt burnt out with what he was doing in Behemoth, and his plan was to leave as well.
 During the writing of Demigod, I was actually playing guitar with Behemoth, but then we found another guitarist.
-Patryk “Seth” Sztyber started playing guitar and I took over the bass guitar.
+Patryk “Seth” Sztyber started playing guitar, and I took over the bass guitar.
 That was a long time ago, but it still feels like it was yesterday (laughs).

 Century Media